 Leora is a member of the Pembroke Center Associates Council of Brown University and PEN American Center.

 Leora lectures widely at venues including the global Women's Forum on the Economy and Society in Deauville, France; the Commonwealth Club in San Francisco; the 92nd Street Y in New York City; the Brooklyn Book Festival; the Stop Slut conference at the New School in New York City; and campuses such as Stanford, Columbia, Duke, University of Michigan-Ann Arbor, and Spelman College.
-She has also spoken at Limmud NY and the Jewish Orthodox Feminist Alliance.
+She also has spoken at Limmud NY and the Jewish Orthodox Feminist Alliance.

 Leora regularly discusses girls' and women's lives on TV news and entertainment shows.
-She has appeared on Oprah, The Today Show, Nightline, Inside Edition, The O’Reilly Factor, Politically Incorrect, and other programs.
+She has appeared on Oprah, The Today Show, Nightline, Inside Edition, The O’Reilly Factor, Politically Incorrect, Melissa Harris-Perry, and other programs.
 She is proud to have been lampooned on CNN's Capitol Gang.

 Currently she is the editorial director at Barnard College, Columbia University.
 Leora lives in New York City with her two teenage sons.
 She enjoys reading in print and writing with a pencil...though you can find her on Twitter @LeoraTanenbaum.